GregoryBWilson/Mapping_Earthquakes/README.md

 };
 ```

 Starting my Python server I launched the index.html file and confirmed that my map was working.
-In figure 3 there are three map styles, and displays the two earthquake data sets and the tectonic plate data.
+In figure 3 there are three map styles, and it displays the two earthquake data sets and the tectonic plate data.

 ![All earthquakes, major earthquakes, and tectonic plate data on the map with three map style options](/Resources/3-three-map-style-options.png "Figure 3 - Three Map Style Options")